vsbuffalo/vincebuffalo-website/content/blog/2016-04-03-x-ancestry.md

 back.
 For example, one's two parents could be 9<sup>th</sup> degree cousins—e.g. if we assume a generation time of about 30 years, this means these parents shared an ancestor around 270 years ago.
-This phenomenon is known as *pedigree collapse*, and it's a source of inbreeding.
-The further back through the generation you go back, pedigree collapse *must* happen—it's exceedingly unlikely that 20 generations ago, your 10,48,576 ancestors are all distinct.<sup>2</sup> While pedigree collapse definitely occurs, throughout the rest of this blog post (and in our paper) we ignore it, as we model ancestry that's recent enough where pedigree collapse isn't a large problem.
+This phenomenon is known as *pedigree collapse*, and it's the same thing as inbreeding.
+The further back through the generations you go back, pedigree collapse *must* happen—it's exceedingly unlikely that 20 generations ago, your 1,048,576 ancestors are all distinct.<sup>2</sup> While pedigree collapse definitely occurs, throughout the rest of this blog post (and in our paper) we ignore it, as we model ancestry that's recent enough where pedigree collapse isn't a large problem.

-<aside> <sup>2</sup> Some beautiful probability theory by Chang (1999) has show
+<aside> <sup>2</sup> Some beautiful probability theory by Chang (1999) has
-that the **most recent common ancestor** (the ancestor from which all current individuals in the population descend from) of a population of size *N* lived
-$T_N = \log_2(N)$ generations ago.
-Furthermore, rather amazingly, any
-individual $1.77 \log_2(N)$ generations ago that has *any* present-day descendents are actually (with very high probability) ancestors of *all* modern day individuals.</aside>
+shown that the **most recent common ancestor** (the ancestor from which all current individuals in the population descend from) of a population of size *N* lived $T_N = \log_2(N)$ generations ago.
+Furthermore, rather amazingly, any individual $1.77 \log_2(N)$ generations ago that has *any* present-day descendents is actually (with very high probability) ancestors of *all* modern day individuals.</aside>

 ## Genetic Ancestry